 - 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into the DVD drive. - 2.
 Click Option Drivers. - 3.
 Click 3.Install Fingerprint Driver > Yes. - 4.
-Click Next > Install (Install). - 5.
-Click Finish to complete the installation and restart the computer. - 6.
+Click OK to complete the installation. - 5.
 The fingerprint reader module uses the Sign-in options configuration of the Windows Account (see overleaf).